 This project was carried out with assistance from the Green Municipal Fund, a Fund financed by the Government of Canada and administered by the Federation of Canadian Municipalities.
 Notwithstanding this support, the views expressed are the personal views of the authors, and the Federation of Canadian Municipalities and the Government of Canada accept no responsibility for them.

-With over 60% of Solar City homeowners adopting a live internet based monitoring system, there is an unprecedented amount of data on the performance of solar water heaters in Halifax.
-The data being collected are not only useful to homeowners, but will help the municipality calibrate the success of the program and inform future decisions.
+Over 60% of Solar City homeowners adopted a live internet based monitoring system.
+So there is now an unprecedented amount of data on the performance of solar water heaters in Halifax.
+The data being collected is not only useful to homeowners, but will help the municipality calibrate the success of the program and inform future decisions.

 The Solar Monitoring Map shows not only Solar City monitored installations, but also other solar projects outside of Solar City with live monitoring.
 The bottom left corner of the map has a legend that can be toggled to show the type of system (solar thermal or solar PV), as well as the manufacturers, installers and system sizes.
 Please let us know if you have a monitored solar system and are willing to have it included on our publicly available Solar Monitoring Map.
 Please also let us know if you have been included on the map and would like to now be removed.
 We are open to your comments and feedback and can be reached at email@example.com.

 During the pilot, homes in the Solar City Program received a free site assessment to evaluate the feasibility of a solar hot water system.
 The process screened out homes that would not save enough money to justify the cost of the installation or that had other factors making them unsuitable – typically due to roof structural issues.
 Homeowners who were screened out of the program were sent a letter with a detailed explanation.
 View a sample Feasibility Report below.
 If you want to learn more about the assumptions behind your analysis, view the Screening Notes: